NHSLeadership/nightingale-2-0/README.md

 ## Dependencies
  - This theme requires an active WordPress install of *version 5 or higher*
- - [Gutenberg](https://en-gb.wordpress.org/plugins/gutenberg/) - this will auto install on theme activation and is a requirement.
+ - [Gutenberg](https://en-gb.wordpress.org/plugins/gutenberg/) *optional but advised* - this will auto install on theme activation and is a requirement.
 This extends the native Gutenberg WP functionality to include latest developments.
+ - [NHSBlocks](https://en-gb.wordpress.org/plugins/nhsblocks/) *optional but advised*  - This adds a series of components to your edit screen, including the vast majority of the components from the [NHS.UK Frontend Library](https://github.com/nhsuk/nhsuk-frontend). *NHSBlocks will not function correctly without also having the Gutenberg plugin active*
  - *optional* For any editing of the theme (in particular the css files) we strongly advise you to use the NPM installation route detailed in `Optional Settings` below.